 Disney World parks in Orlando, Florida, are unparalleled in their ability to transport children to a world of boundless joy and imagination.
 The thought and effort that the “cast members” and Imagineers put into the attractions do a lot to ensure that the experience is as painless and enjoyable as possible.
 But the parks can only be responsible for a child’s fun up to a certain point.
 The fact remains that in order to ensure Disney World fun, parents need to do their part, too.
-And for first-timers taking young kids, a lack of preparation and high expectation can work to create a disaster in the happiest place on earth.
+And for first-timers taking young kids, a lack of preparation and high expectations can work to create a disaster in the happiest place on Earth.

 The harsh truth is that a Disney World vacation requires thoughtful planning, months of preparation, and a good amount of hustle.
-Otherwise, the experience will be a mess of long queue lines, expensive food, and exhaustion.
+Otherwise, the experience will be a mess of long lines, expensive food, and exhaustion.
 But it doesn’t have to be that way.
 So, start by managing expectations.
 Here’s what you need to know.